auniverseaway/slick/README.md

 About
 =====
 Slick is a blogging engine built on top of Sling and Sightly.
 It uses Sling Models heavily.
-The idea was to create a lightweight blogging engine to power [experiencemanaged.com](http://experiencemanaged.com/) using common technologies with AEM.
+The idea was to create a lightweight blogging engine to power [experiencemanaged.com](http://experiencemanaged.com/) using technologies common to AEM.

 Demo
 ====